dayosalam/Malaria-Detector-App/README.md

 ## Malaria Parasite Detection

 This is a flask app which predicts whether the given image(blood sample) contains a malaria parasite or not.
 I have used the concept of transfer learning in this project.
 I used the pre-trained [VGG-16 model architecture](https://neurohive.io/en/popular-networks/vgg16/) which was trained with ImageNet dataset.
-I trained this model (by freezing the in-between convolutional layers having previously trained weights) on [Cat-vs-Dog dataset](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition) from Kaggle competition.
+I trained this model (by freezing the in-between convolutional layers having previously trained weights) on [Malaria Cell Images Dataset](https://www.kaggle.com/datasets/iarunava/cell-images-for-detecting-malaria) from Kaggle competition.
 I am able to achieve around 92% accuracy on the validation dataset.

 ---
 ### A Glimpse of the app 😎